-Define and communicate policy goals
+Define and communicate policy goals.

-Form an authoritative body capable of designing an AV policy
+Form an authoritative body capable of designing an AV policy.

-Design pathways for engaging multistakeholders, (public and private sectors, and civil society), in a sustainable and collaborative manner
+Design pathways for engaging multi-stakeholders, from the public, private, and Civil Society, in a manner that is sustainable and collaborative to all.

-Consider bi-directional exchange of information with the general public, not only for the purpose of user education and awareness building, but also to account for concerns and various needs of road and mobility users (i.e. disadvantaged groups)
+Consider bi-directional exchanges of information with the general public, not only for user education and awareness building, but also to account for concerns and various needs of road and mobility users (disadvantaged groups etc.).

-Communicate regulation and regulatory processes effectively to ensure clarity
+Communicate regulation and regulatory processes effectively to ensure clarity.

-Exchange knowledge and best practices with regulators in other countries and align with policy and standardization efforts in the world
+Exchange knowledge and best practices with regulators in other countries and align with policy and standardization efforts in the world.

-Take an active part in policy groups and international standardization bodies (ISO, SAE, UNECE)
+Take active part in policy groups and international standardization bodies (ISO, SAE, UNECE).

-Consider an agile short-lived approach to testing and piloting, while investing in well-informed long-term policy approach for AV commercialization
+Consider an agile short-lived approach to testing and piloting, while investing in well-informed long-term policy approach for AV commercialisation.

-Iterate policy and regulation according to insights, knowledge and data collected through piloting and trialling
+Iterate policy and regulation according to insights, knowledge and data collected through piloting and trialling.

-Use agile policy tools such as regulatory sandboxes to keep up with rapidly changing technology and enable testing and iteration of policy tools
+Use agile policy tools such as regulatory sandboxes to keep up with rapidly changing technology and enable testing and iteration of policy tools.

-Formulate robust data collection and reporting processes
+Formulate robust data collection and reporting processes.

-While existing insurance schemes may suffice, consider expanding existing schemes to and/or enable option for self-insurance.
+While existing insurance schemes may suffice, consider expanding existing schemes to and/or enable option for self-insurance .
 Make insurance information accessible to the public.